junxit/us-congress-bills-119/metadata.md

 - 2025-09-26 — Placed on the Union Calendar, Calendar No. 265.
 - 2025-09-26 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 119-311.
 - 2025-09-26 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 119-311.
+- 2025-12-17 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-12-17 — Considered as unfinished business. (consideration: CR H6008-6009)
+- 2025-12-17 — Considered under the provisions of rule H. Res.
+953. (consideration: CR H5992-6000)
+- 2025-12-17 — DEBATE - The House proceeded with one hour of debate on H.R.
+3492.
+- 2025-12-17 — House amendment considered as adopted: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-12-17 — House amendment offered/reported by: Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2025-12-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-17 — Ms. Balint moved to recommit to the Committee on the Judiciary. (text: CR H5999-6000)
+- 2025-12-17 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2025-12-17 — On motion to recommit Failed by the Yeas and Nays: 210 - 218 (Roll no. 350).
+- 2025-12-17 — On passage Passed by the Yeas and Nays: 216 - 211 (Roll no. 351). (text of amendment in the nature of a substitute: CR H5992-5993)
+- 2025-12-17 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+3492, the Chair put the question on motion to recommit and by voice vote announced the noes had prevailed.
+Ms. Balint demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2025-12-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 216 - 211 (Roll no. 351).
+- 2025-12-17 — Rule H. Res.
+953 passed House.
+- 2025-12-17 — Rule provides for consideration of H.R.
+6703, H.R.
+498 and H.R.
+3492.
+The resolution provides for consideration of H.R.
+6703 and H.R.
+498 under a closed rule and H.R.
+3492 under a structured rule with one hour of general debate and one motion to recommit on each bill.
+- 2025-12-17 — Rules Committee Resolution H. Res.
+953 Reported to House.
+Rule provides for consideration of H.R.
+6703, H.R.
+498 and H.R.
+3492.
+The resolution provides for consideration of H.R.
+6703 and H.R.
+498 under a closed rule and H.R.
+3492 under a structured rule with one hour of general debate and one motion to recommit on each bill.
+- 2025-12-17 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2025-12-17 — The previous question was ordered pursuant to the rule.